syncfusion-content/javascript-docs/js/TreeView/Drag-and-Drop.md

 ---
 layout: post
-title: Drag-and-Drop
+title: Drag-and-Drop in JavaScript Treeview Control | Syncfusion
-description: drag and drop
+description: Learn here more about drag and drop support in Syncfusion Essential JavaScript TreeView Control, its elements, and more.
 platform: js
 control: TreeView
 documentation: ug
 api: /api/js/ejtreeview
 ---

-# Drag and drop
+# Drag and drop in JavaScript TreeView

 To perform drag and drop operation in TreeView, specify [allowDragAndDrop](https://help.syncfusion.com/api/js/ejtreeview#members:allowdraganddrop) as true.
 It allows you to drag and drop node in all level of same TreeView.